arkochatterjee/firstVRapp/README.md

 # firstVRapp
-First try in Developing a Virtual Reality using Unity
+First try in Developing a Virtual Reality App using Unity